Staff Council Elections

 Consider nominating yourself or a co-worker to represent you on the Texas State Staff Council.

-If you’re a benefits-eligible staff member, you will receive an email with instructions on how to nominate yourself or a co-worker to serve a two-year term as a representative of the Texas State Staff Council.
+If you’re a benefits-eligible staff member, you will receive an email with instructions on how to nominate yourself or a co-worker to serve a three-year term as a representative of the Texas State Staff Council.

 For general elections, the request for nominations will go to all benefits-eligible staff members through email in early June.
 Nominees will be contacted by Staff Council Elections Committee members once nominations close and voting will begin shortly after.
 Elected representatives will be contacted to accept/decline their position with Staff council.